LAME MP3 Encoder Windows builds

 Advanced package details

 Use this section to compare included files, branch features and technical package information.
+The Visual Studio cVBRb optimized builds list their CPU runtime paths, multi-threaded encoder work and cVBRb options here; the compact download cards only show the short feature signal.
 Keep the MinGW DLLs beside the executable for decode support.

 Download